-This project provides direct representation to victims of domestic violence who are seeking to obtain an Order of Protection at the west suburban Maybrook Courthouse.
+Provide direct representation to victims of domestic violence who are seeking to obtain an Order of Protection at the west suburban Maybrook Courthouse.

 •Time Commitment: 3-9 weeks with 1-2 court appearances

 Pro Bono Panel

-Volunteers receive a monthly email containing cases where LAF seeks collaboration with or help from a volunteer attorney.
+Receive an occasional email containing cases where LAF seeks collaboration with or help from a volunteer attorney.
 Cases include both transactional and litigation matters.

 •Time Commitment: Varies based on the case.

-•Training & Benefits: No formal training is provided but LAF will provide mentorship and ongoing support as needed.
+•Training & Benefits: No formal training is provided, but LAF will provide mentorship and ongoing support as needed.